 You register webhook endpoints in the dashboard.
-From then on, every qualifying event in your workspace is delivered to that endpoint as an HTTPDocumentation Index
+From then on, every

-POST.
+an HTTP POST.
 This page explains the request shape, how to verify

 it, and how retries work.

-Endpoint management — creating, listing, regenerating secrets — is
+Endpoint management (creating, listing, regenerating secrets) is

-/v1/* merchant API does not expose
+done from the dashboard.
+The /v1/* merchant API does not expose

 | Event | Fires when |